jxmot/tessel-networking-example/scripts/show_wifi_clients.md

 tessel.network.ap.stations('json');
 ```

-The output to the console will appear like this - <br>
+The output to the console will appear something like this - <br>

 ```
 stations = [{"tstamp":1525770745,"ip":"192.168.1.173","host":"ESP_49E3C5","mac":"2c:3a:e8:49:e3:c5"}]